AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 No, savings plans do not provide resource reservations.
 No resources are specified when you purchase savings plans.

-**Note:** To reserve resources when you have savings plans or reserved instances, you can purchase immediate capacity reservations.
-For more information, see [Overview of Immediate Capacity Reservation]().

 ## Do savings plans provide discounts for preemptible instances?

 No, savings plans cannot be applied to preemptible instances.